 Style Lessons from Today’s Small Cool Entries (Vote for Your Favs!)

 Every home has something to teach and each small home in the Small Cool contest holds lessons and tricks for living well while living small.
-Below is some wisdom from today’s crop of entries including many lessons on curtains: how to use them to best effect in a small home and when maybe you don’t need them at all.
+Below is some wisdom from today’s crop of entries including the value of wheels, defining a nook with paint and when it makes perfect sense to place your furniture on an angle.